tartiflette/tartiflette-asgi/README.md

 > **Tip**: although it relies on Starlette for HTTP request processing, **`tartiflette-starlette` can be used with any ASGI web framework** that supports mounting ASGI sub-applications.

+> ⚠️ This package is still under development.
+Remember to pin your dependencies!

 [asgi]: https://asgi.readthedocs.io/
 [starlette]: https://www.starlette.io
 [tartiflette]: https://tartiflette.io